 Data suggests that over a third of consumers switch car insurance annually.
 Why?
 Because it’s easy to compare different quotes and switching is easy.
 Well if transfers can be completed in 2 weeks, then what we are really missing is some value for money analysis that can help a consumer determine whether they are in the right product or not.

 Propelled by the work of Chris Sier to standardise cost disclosures through the Financial Conduct Authority’s Institutional Disclosure Working Group, Henry Tapper is due to launch a pension comparison tool that I ultimately expect will be adopted by the likes of MoneySuperMarket and the other aggregators - where some 13 million consumers shop for financial products annually.

-So if we can already see our pensions data online and we are less and less likely to accumulate pensions as time progresses, what will be the point of the pensions dashboard?
+So if we can already see our pensions data online and we are less and less likely to accumulate pensions as time progresses, what will be the point of the Pensions Dashboards?

-As the private sector steps up, the pensions dashboard is becoming less and less necessary
+As the private sector steps up, the Pensions Dashboards is becoming less and less necessary

-I suspect the pensions dashboard will ultimately propel all of the movements and technologies described above but let’s be clear: as the private sector steps up, the pensions dashboard is becoming less and less necessary to solve the pensions mess in the country.
+I suspect the Pensions Dashboards will ultimately propel all of the movements and technologies described above but let’s be clear: as the private sector steps up, the pensions dashboard is becoming less and less necessary to solve the pensions mess in the country.
 So hurry up, Mr. Opperman, before we all beat you to it.